Macy's - After Christmas Sale

 Per the company's financial statements, the company had $13B in property and equipment at the end of its fiscal 2016, offset by $5.3B in accumulated depreciation.
 Yet, the company sits on some very valuable real estate that has actually appreciated- a fact that our GAAP methodology does not capture.
 According to activist hedge fund Starboard Capital the company sits on $21B worth of real estate (see Figure 2).

 Furthermore, per the company's most recent quarterly filing, in the period ending October 29, 2016, the company had $8.8B in current assets on its balance sheet.
-Not including goodwill and other intangible assets, and taking Starboards estimate at face value, $21B for company's real estate portfolio, we get about $30B in total asset value for the company.
+Not including goodwill and other intangible assets, and taking Starboard's estimate at face value, $21B for company's real estate portfolio, we get about $30B in total asset value for the company.
 If we net out total liabilities of $17.5B (including LT debt of $6.5B), we get a net shareholder equity of $12.5B.
 This number is comfortably above the company's market capitalization of ~$10B (311M shares * $30.82- Friday's closing price).
 Another way of looking at it is that the shareholders theoretically can get at a 25% ROI (($12.5B-$10B)/$10B) if the company were to cease operations and liquidate (not including any intangible assets such as goodwill, brand equity etc.)!

 Figure 2- Starboard Estimate of Macy's Real-Estate